freaky1718/Old-Perchance-Revival-WebUI/README.md

 ## Application Screenshot:
 ![Screenshot of the Perchance Revival UI](app-images/revival001.png)

-> ⚠️ **Early Development Notice**
-> This app is still in **very early development** – as in, *started today* early.
-It can already generate images successfully, but expect bugs, missing polish, and future changes (including some big ones).
-It’s functional but **not production-ready yet**.
-Stability is good so far, but this is more of a preview than a final release.

 This project is primarily designed for **Windows** users, offering a straightforward setup with easy-to-use batch files.
 Manual setup options are also provided for other platforms or advanced users.